isibabe510/alx-system_engineering-devops/0x00-shell_basics/README.md

-it delete My first directory
+changes the working directory to the previous one